 Seat isn’t very comfortable for longer sessions

-Not only is the Kuppet single-person steam sauna affordable, it is also easy to take with you and store.
+We recommend the Kuppet single-person steam sauna as our best budget, because not only is it affordable, but it is also easy to take with you and store.
 The sauna is made of insulated fabric that is waterproof and fits around a metal frame.
 Once seated inside, your head sticks out of the top of the sauna, and you can adjust between nine levels of heat and steam using the included remote control.
 It also comes with a wooden foot roller massager you can use inside to help relax your feet while you steam.
 It has a 2-liter reservoir to fill before you start using it.

 Price at time of publish: $72